Fuck This Town

 "Fuck This Town" is a song by the American musicians Glaive and Ericdoa from their collaborative extended play (EP), Then I'll Be Happy (2021).
 It was released by Interscope Records and Listen to the Kids on July 9, 2021, as the EP's second single.
 The song was written by Glaive and Ericdoa alongside its producers, Glasear, Kimj, and Whethan.
 It was the first song the duo recorded during the second time they had met in person.
 It was the first song in which they wrote a hook together.

 "Fuck This Town" is a pop song that also contains influences from emo and alternative music.
 The song is characterized by dance rhythms and a gloomy chorus performed atop drums.
-It was deemed a standout track from Then I'll Be Happy by reviewers; The Line of Best Fit considered it one of the best songs from 2021.
+It was deemed a standout track from Then I'll Be Happy by reviewers; The Line of Best Fit considered it one of the best songs of 2021.
 The song was released alongside a music video.